James471/club-website-template/_events/Example/example.markdown

 ---
 # Hello, Scions of Newton!

-We're back, and we're keeping our annual promise!
+We're back, and we're keeping our annual promise!F

 It wouldn't be wrong to say that we all resemble close to the particle in a box now, oscillating at the lowest node (yep, your bed).